Grsmto/simplebar/README.md

 SimpleBar is a plugin that tries to solve a long time problem : how to get custom scrollbars for your web-app?
 SimpleBar **does NOT implement a custom scroll behaviour**.
 It keeps the **native** `overflow: auto` scroll and **only** replace the scrollbar visual appearance.

-SimpleBar is meant to be simple to use and lightweight.
+SimpleBar is meant to be as easy to use as possible and lightweight.
 If you want something more advanced I recommend https://github.com/noraesae/perfect-scrollbar

 ### Installation